What Scholarships are Available for ABA Students?

 Education Scholarships

-For most teachers, an advanced degree is the surest route to better pay, and is often strongly recommended or even required to meet state licensing requirements.
-Perhaps you already know you want to dedicate your graduate studies to ABA, and if you’re looking at a master’s in special education, programs with a concentration in ABA are likely on your radar.
+For most teachers, an advanced degree is the surest route to better pay and is often strongly recommended or even required to meet state licensing requirements.
+If you’re looking at a master’s in special education with a concentration in ABA, programs with that focus are likely on your radar.

 Good news: there are a large number of well-funded scholarship opportunities designed to assist master’s degree candidates in the field of education.

-Of course, the federal TEACH (Teacher Education Assistance for College and Higher Education) Grant remains the most popular option out there for teachers, and it does include graduate programs in special education as one of the subject areas that qualifies.
-This is the obvious place to start for any teacher out there looking for some help to cover the cost of college.
+The federal TEACH (Teacher Education Assistance for College and Higher Education) Grant remains one of the most popular options for teachers, and it does include graduate programs in special education as one of the qualifying subject areas.
+Service commitment terms and income requirements apply, so check the current eligibility details at the Federal Student Aid website before applying.

-There are also other scholarships out there specifically for teachers earning a degree in special education; for example the Dorothy B. Lewis Special Education scholarship.
+There are also other scholarships specifically for teachers earning a degree in special education, such as the Dorothy B. Lewis Special Education scholarship.

-Other Scholarships that Aren’t Specific to Any Degree Field
+Other Scholarships Not Specific to Any Degree Field

-You may also have other opportunities on the basis of your ethnicity, gender, income level, or location that will help provide support for your master’s degree.
+You may also have opportunities on the basis of your ethnicity, gender, income level, or location that will help support your master’s degree.

-Most colleges also have financial aid offices that are happy to go through the opportunities available to you and help you navigate the application process.
+Most colleges also have financial aid offices that are happy to walk through available opportunities with you and help navigate the application process.

 National Scholarships and Scholarships Organized by State